AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 ## Categorized By Series

-There are two ways how AnyChart can categorize series onon the axis with the ordinal scale.
+There are two ways how AnyChart can distribute series on the axis with the ordinal scale.
 See [Categorized By Series](../Common_Settings/Categorized_By_Series) article to learn more.

 ## Custom Drawing